jcbvm/require-i18next/README.md

 });
 ```

-With the above example when loading locales with "i18n!path/to/locales1"
-only the languages defined in the "path/to/locales1" object will be
-used as supported languages.
+With the above example when loading locales with "i18n!path/to/locales1"only the languages defined in the "path/to/locales1" scope will be used as supported languages.

 ## Optimization

-When optimizing, make sure the i18next lib is included in the module(s) where the plugin is used.
+When optimizing, make sure to include i18next in the module(s) where the plugin is used (because the builder does not have a dependency on i18next).

 ### Inlining locales

 The plugin supports inlining of locales.
 When inlining, the plugin will load all the locale files and add them to the final file.
-After the build process, i18next doesn't have to dynamicly load any locales anymore, but can simply read them from the same file.
+After the build process, i18next doesn't have to dynamicly load any locales anymore.

 #### Build setup